 - Ensuring we maintain a level of communication and personal contact with the next link in the supply chain to ensure their understanding of, and compliance with, our expectations.

 Reporting suspicions of slavery

-Employees can report any suspicions of slavery either through the dotdigital Group’s Public Interest Disclosure (Whistleblowing) policy or externally to the Modern Slavery Helpline.
+Employees can report any suspicions of slavery either through the dotdigital Group’s Public Interest Disclosure (Whistleblowing) policy, to the Compliance Officer or externally to the Modern Slavery Helpline.
 Details are set out below:

 0800 0121 700

 This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes the Company’s slavery and human trafficking statement.

 This statement was approved by the Board of Directors on 20 December 2023.